 - History of trauma

 - A perceived threat to your life

-If you were injured in a car accident that was not your fault and suffered physical injury or developed PTSD, contact Adam S. Kutner Accident & Injury Attorneys.
+If you were injured in a car accident that was not your fault and suffered physical injury or developed PTSD, contact Adam S. Kutner Personal Injury Attorneys.
 Our team of compassionate and experienced lawyers understands you have a unique story.
 We want to help you get fair compensation for your injuries and accident-related expenses from the at-fault party.
 We are tenacious negotiators and aggressive litigators.
 We fight to protect your rights and your future with insurance companies or in court when necessary.